cansutuzmen/javascript_fundamentals/README.md

   - Babel: is a JS compiler that takes your modern JS code and returns browser-compatible JS
   - TypeScript: is a superset of JS that compiles down to JS

-###Interpreter
+### Interpreter

 Pros:
 - Quick to get up and running
 Cons:
 - If you are running a code(like a loop) more than once even though it gives us the same result, it can get really slow

-###Compiler
+### Compiler
 Pros:
 - Smart enough to understand the same output and simplify.
 It doesn’t need to repeat the translation for each pass-through
 - In a loop, it is faster
 Cons:
-- Takes a little bit more time to start up because it has to go through that compilation step at the beginning, go through our code, understand it, and spit it out into another language.
+It takes a little bit more time to start up because it has to go through that compilation step at the beginning, go through our code, understand it, and spit it out into another language.

 - Instead of using the compiler or interpreter, we have some combined structures like git compilers or just in time compilers.
 Browsers started mixing compilers specifically these two to make the engines faster